 If a student is well enough to be in school but not, for any reason, fit to take part in games lessons, our policy is that they should attend the games session as a spectator whenever possible.
 If this is not possible, arrangements will be made for them to spend the time profitably in school.
-We do not consider it appropriate, under normal circumstances, for a student to attend school in the morning and go home during the games period.
+We do not consider it appropriate, under normal circumstances, for a student to attend school in the morning and go home during a games period in the afternoon.